EmmaSteinman/project1/src/threads/lab1doc.md

 > B2: Explain the data structure used to track priority donation.
 Provide a diagram showing nested donation, using Markdown include of a jpeg or png.

+We chose to complete the Advanced Scheduler exercise instead of priority donation.

 #### ALGORITHMS

 > B3: How do you ensure that the highest priority thread waiting for